HIGHLIGHTS OF THE CITY

 Nestled in the heart of the historic district, you’ll find a great selection of Greek spirits at Kantoina (Ithomis 5), a bistro with decor resembling that of a rustic Greek home.
 The shop offers approximately 140 exclusively Greek wines – and in that list, a number of ‘natural’ options (i.e., wines without additives or preservatives) – to enjoy there or to take away.

 Kardamo (Sidirodromikou Stathmou 21), another fixture of the historic quarter is a great alternative if you’re looking for something upscale and also family-friendly.
-The restaurant, which opened in 2010, puts a slight yet unexpected spin on traditional dishes – our favorite example being the fava, or split pea dip garnished with smoked pork and onion jam, which offers just the right mix of sweet and savory in every bite.
+The restaurant, which opened in 2010, puts a slight yet unexpected spin on traditional dishes.
+Our favorite example is the fava, or split pea dip garnished with smoked pork and onion jam, which offers just the right mix of sweet and savory in every bite.

 Both O Thiasos (Ipapantis 3) and Ta Rolla (Spartis 53) promise unadulterated traditional foods – and great Messinian-style pork dishes in particular.
 If it’s street food you’re looking for, the fare at Souvlakia O Tzimis’s (Benaki 1) doesn’t disappoint.